amac714/NBA-Database/README.md

 # NBA Database for CS340 - Databases final project
 Note: This project is currently not deployed.
-I want to refactor it first before I redeploy it.
+All db details no longer exists or is invalid

 # To do

 Refactor and reorganize server.js

-Rebuild frontend with ReactJS
+Rebuild frontend with React